ccny-physics-sims/ccny-physics-sims.github.io/_tutorials/2016-07-23-files-and-folders.md

  - sims
  - p5
  - intro
+summary: Just some basics about the types of files needed to run a simulation.
 ---

 When it comes time to putting a sim on the web, for all to see and use, it has to follow some structural guidelines.
 There will be two files needed: a) `sketch.js` and b) `index.html`.
 They will both be in the same folder.